 After one day of eating low-carb, I found an immediate and dramatic improvement in my blood glucose levels.

 After a week of eating low-carb, I felt better with less brain fog and more energy.

 After 3 months of low-carb, I realized that this is a way of eating to last a lifetime.
 The results are so good, and the meal plan is manageable and sustainable for the long-term.

-My A1c (Glycosylated Hemoglobin) was historically "good" (ranging from 7.8% at the high end to 6.3% at the low end) but was a result of many highs and lows.
+My A1c (Glycosylated Hemoglobin) was historically "good" (ranging from 7.8% at the high end to 6.3% at the low end during my two pregnancies) but was a result of many highs and lows.
 When I started eating Low-Carb, my A1c went from 7.1% in January 2015 to 4.4% at the end of April 2015.
 Since then, I've balanced out with an A1c in the low 5% range.
 I still use insulin (Type 1 Diabetes is not curable with diet and exercise, but certainly manageable) but my insulin amounts are greatly reduced.
 My insulin requirements went from 40+ units of insulin (bolus and basal) to a current total of 20 units per day.

 What i've Achieved